Koryaks: Origin

 The origin of the Koryak is unknown.
 Anthropologists have speculated that a land bridge connected the Eurasian and North American continent during Late Pleistocene.
 It is possible that migratory peoples crossed the modern-day Koryak land en route to North America.
 Scientists have suggested that people traveled back and forth between this area and Haida Gwaii before the ice age receded.
 They theorize that the ancestors of the Koryak had returned to Siberian Asia from North America during this time.
-Cultural and some linguistic similarity exist between the Nivkh and the Koryak.
+Cultural and some linguistic similarity exists between the Nivkh and the Koryak.

 History

 The Koryak once occupied a much larger area of the Russian Far East.
 Their overlapping borders extended to the Nivkh areas in Khabarovsk Krai until the Evens arrived, and pushed them into their present region.
-A smallpox epidemic in 1769-1770 and warfare with Russian Cossacks reduced the Koryak population from 10-11,000 in 1700 to 4,800 in 1800.
+A smallpox epidemic in 1769–1770 and warfare with Russian Cossacks reduced the Koryak population from 10-11,000 in 1700 to 4,800 in 1800.

-Under the Soviet Union, a Koryak Autonomous Okrug was formed in 1931 and named after these people.
+Under the Soviet Union, the Koryak Autonomous Okrug was formed in 1931 and named after the Koryak people.
 Based on a local referendum in 2005, this was merged with Kamchatka Krai effective 1 July 2007.